Hansa-Brandenburg W.17: Design and development

 Developed from the biplane, pusher configuration Hansa-Brandenburg CC, the first prototype (A49/I) of the W.17 shared that aircraft's general features, namely single-bay wings, wing floats, and a single-step hull to allow the aircraft to break free from the water more easily.
 It replaced the latter's star-shaped interplane struts with two angled struts on each side that connected the upper wing to the aircraft's hull.
-A cantilevered lower wing was used instead of the CC's swept lower wing and it used an water-cooled 200 PS Hiero 6 straight-six engine.
+A cantilevered lower wing was used instead of the CC's swept lower wing and it used a water-cooled 200 PS Hiero 6 straight-six engine.
 The armament was intended to consist of two fixed, forward-firing 8 mm Schwarzlose MG-16ss machine guns.

 A.49/I was completed in July 1917 and was tested by fighter ace Gottfried Banfield, who judged the aircraft unsuitable for service due to its poor maneuverability and that its lower wing lacked the necessary strength.
 It supposedly crashed in May 1918 when its upper wing broke away.

 Aviation historians William Green and Gordon Swanborough state that there was a triplane second prototype (A49/II) with vertical interplane struts that was submitted to Naval Aviation for testing in July 1917, but no documentation confirming that has been found.